OrionMonk/Pie/README.md

 	except requests.exceptions.RequestException as e:
 		print(e)
 ```
-A database was implemented with Sqlite3 in the form of a stack.
-A database was required because the number of intranet links easily crossed 50,000 due to which it wasn't safe to implement it in a simple array or stack on RAM.
+A database was implemented with **Sqlite3** as a stack.
+A database was required because the number of intranet links to be crawled easily crossed 50,000 due to which it wasn't safe to implement it in a simple array or stack on RAM.

 When the database creation was complete, it needed some filtering as there were some duplicate links due to white spaces and other issues.
 The code for filtering the links are present in the 'Cleaning' folder.

-The links were then sorted and separated based on the domain names which were as shown in the image given below.
+The links were then sorted and separately stored based on the domain names which are as shown in the image given below.
 ![alt text](https://github.com/OrionMonk/Pie/blob/master/image_files/sub-domains.png)

 ## Url Indexing

 The second part of the process was to index the webpages based on the url of each link.
-An english spell checking library called PyEnchant was used for preprocessing only valid words for url indexing.
+An english *spell-check* library called **PyEnchant** was used for preprocessing valid words for url indexing.
 Here, lexes are used to mean the indexed keywords.
 ```python
 import os
 import enchant